sxs-collaboration/spectre/docs/DevGuide/BuildSystem.md

     is `1`).
   - This is useful to run tests on slower machines.

+## Checking Dependencies

+Getting dependencies of libraries correct is quite difficult.
+SpECTRE offers the CMake function `check_spectre_libs_dependencies`, defined in `cmake/SpectreCheckDependencies.cmake`, to check the dependencies for all libraries in the `libs` target.
+Individual target dependencies can be checked using the `check_target_dependencies` CMake function defined in `cmake/SpectreCheckTargetDependencies.cmake`.
+Please see those functions in the source tree for more details on how to use them.

 ## Formaline

 SpECTRE's implementation of Formaline is based on, but distinct in